RealMacLucky/JLpushcharts/README.md

 # JLpushcharts

-The app shows all relevant charts filtered by stacksize and positions. \
+The app shows all relevant charts filtered by stacksize and positions.

-Clicking the deepblue button twice will cycle the lightblue position. \
-Clicking the stacksize twice will revert the order of the charts. \
+Double-click highlighted buttons for quick cycling during play

-If in doubt please visit pokercoaching.com for an explanaition how to correctly use the charts
+If in doubt how to use the charts correctly, please visit pokercoaching.com

 Live demo ->  https://realmaclucky.github.io/JLpushcharts/